 Hearing how Bruce is talking Alfred knows there is more to what Bruce is saying than just that about the Joker.
 Bruce admits that he believes that Joker is testing his limits as Batman before being caught because he possibly views Batman as the only person alive in his eyes.
 Bruce goes on to say he isn’t sure when this battle with Joker will never end.
 Alfred tells Bruce he won’t be fighting the Joker alone.

 In the present, Batman does his best to evade Joker’s gang while speeding through Gotham City’s tunnels in the Batmobile.

-As that chase goes on all of the news stations in Gotham City report on news about Bruce Wayne embezzling money to help Batman.
+As that chase goes on all of the news stations in Gotham City report on the news about Bruce Wayne embezzling money to help Batman.
 It is reported that Harlan Graves, the new legal counsel for Wayne Enterprise and its board of directors, have demanded Batman hand over all illegal technology he obtained.
-Furthermore, the Wayne Enterprise legal team have repossessed Wayne Manor and are now working with the city to find Bruce Wayne.
+Furthermore, the Wayne Enterprise legal team has repossessed Wayne Manor and is now working with the city to find Bruce Wayne.

-Joker’s gang finally corners Batman and fire a rocket that destroys the Batmobile.
+Joker’s gang finally corners Batman and fires a rocket that destroys the Batmobile.
 Joker’s gang can’t find Batman’s body and call Punchline to let her know.

 At Wayne Enterprises’ Tricorner Yards Campus, Punchline is fine with this as she has used special Joker toxin to force Lucius Fox to hack into all of Batman’s technology and equipment.
 Punchline then gets Lucius to tell her everything that he knows about Batman and what he calls the place they are in.
 Lucius struggles but reveals the place is called the Hibernaculum.
 Punchline knows that means that Batman was likely training the rest of the Batman Family if what is going on ever took place.